 Sizing Note: Ted Baker sizing is odd.
 I am between a size 4 and a 6, and in Ted Baker, I wear a 2.
 Here is a cheat sheet: 0=US 2, 1=US 4, 2=US 6, 3=US 8, 4=US 10, 5=US 12

 Diane Von Furstenberg (DVF) made a beautiful camel coat that feels wonderful (doesn’t itch at all) and will look amazing on you tall gals.
 To be more specific, it will look best on women that are 5′ 6″ or 5’7″ and up.
 The coat is supposed to be knee length, but it is just too long for us average or shorter gals.
 The hem reaches past my knees, and the sleeves noticeably reach past my wrists, and the collar simply overwhelms my ‘wee body.
 With the said, it will read as cozy glamour on those that look down on me.
-This coat is available in limited sizing at Nordstrom, but Zappos has all the sizes.

 Sizing Note: DVF tends to run small, but this coat is running true to size.
 So don’t order one size up like you would usually do with DVF.